smartscripts-nl/dynamic-xray/README.md

   * the popup dialog after you clicked upon a lightning or a star marker in the text of the e-book
 * Tap on editor_vertical_align_buttontable and set this value to false
 * Now re-open the Xray add or edit form

-### Displaying help information about the function of buttons
-DX uses mostly buttons with only icons, so without explanatory labels.
-However, if a button contains a point on the right side of the icon, or a downwards pointing arrow on the left side, this means that you can trigger a popup with help information about the function of that button by longpressing it.
-* An arrow means that a button has more than one action available upon longpress.
-* A point signifies a one action button.
-* These actions can then be executed by tapping on the buttons at the bottom of the help dialog.
-* If you don't longpress the main button, which had the help information, but simply tap it, its main function will be immediately triggered.

 ## About the code